changgyhub/copainter/README.md

 # CoPainter

-A Java CoPainter using SWING.
+A Collaborative Java Painter using SWING.

 ### Notes
 * This CoPainter looks better in Mac OS, and other Unix based OS.
 The GUI looks a bit stranged in windows.